EmekaOnyea001/DSA-BOOTCAMP/README.md

 The Palmoria group is facing issues bordering on gender inequality in its 3 regions.
 To make matter worse, the media has recently published in the news with the headline “Palmoria, the Manufacturing Patriarchy”.
 This doesn’t look good for the stakeholders as they look to move the business to other regions in the future.

-As a hr data analyst,i will examine the data provided and use the appropriate visualization tools to represent my insights and make a presentation to the management team to show to the public and make vital decisions in the area they are lacking.
+As a data analyst,i will examine the data provided and use the appropriate visualization tools to represent my insights and make a presentation to the management team to show to the public and make vital decisions in the area they are lacking.

-Solution
+**Solution**

 I analyse the available data from a performance analysis perspective and also from diversity perspective in all the regions.
 In here management and stakeholders could choose make insightful decisions by evaluating the following;